mixxxdj/manual/source/chapters/library.rst

 |ic_lib_recordings| In this section of the library you can start and stop
 recordings well as view previous recordings and the dates they were made.

-.. seealso:: For more informations, go to :ref:`djing-recording-your-mix`.
+.. seealso:: For more information, go to :ref:`djing-recording-your-mix`.

 .. _library-history: